 David held Edinburgh Castle against Henry, whilst Albany had mustered an army 15 miles away at Calder Muir; but he failed to march to Rothesay’s aid.
 Henry IV was eventually forced to retire for lack of supplies, with the Scots powerless to take the advantage.

 David was blamed for provoking the English invasion.
 Following his mother’s death in 1401, his popularity was further damaged when he failed to consult his council, as was required, before taking a number of steps which threatened the positions of his nobles, especially his uncle.

-With Annabella’s death went David’s last protector.
+With Queen Annabella’s death went David’s chief supporter and last protector.
 Albany, in alliance with David’s brother-in-law, the 4th Earl of Douglas, took action and had David waylaid on the road to St Andrews, arrested and held captive in St Andrews Castle, before being moved to Falkland Palace, supposedly hooded and mounted backwards on a mule.

 Some historians now think David died of dysentery; but whether he died of starvation or disease the result was the same; from April 1402 Robert, Duke of Albany, was in control of Scotland.

 A few weeks after his death a public inquiry, under the control of Albany, exonerated Albany and Douglas of any complicity in the death, ordering that no one should “murmur against” them.
 The inquiry concluded that David Stewart, Duke of Rothesay, had died “by divine providence and not otherwise”.

 David was buried in Lindores Abbey, Fife.
 The king founded a chaplaincy at the parish church of Dundee to pray for David’s soul, and ordered daily masses to be said in the prince’s memory at Deer Abbey and Culross.